darkalchemy/Pu-239/README.md

 Google API allows up to 1000 api hits instead of 100 per day, api key is optional.
 IMDb API allow movies and tv lookup, no key needed.
 TVMaze allows tv lookup and posters, no key needed.
-API keys are set in .env.
+API keys are set in the Staff Panel -> Site Settings.

 ### Making Changes to css/js files
 Make any edits or changes to the files in templates and scripts folder, then to concatenate, minify and gzip the files for use, run: